microsoft/DeepSpeed/docs/_tutorials/automatic-tensor-parallelism.md

 ## Example Script

-We can observe performance improvement with automatic tensor parallism using the [inference test suite](https://github.com/microsoft/DeepSpeedExamples/blob/master/inference/huggingface/text-generation/inference-test.py).
+We can observe performance improvement with automatic tensor parallelism using the [inference test suite](https://github.com/microsoft/DeepSpeedExamples/blob/master/inference/huggingface/text-generation/inference-test.py).
 The script includes per token latency, bandwidth, throughput and memory checks for comparison.
+See the [README](https://github.com/microsoft/DeepSpeedExamples/tree/master/inference/huggingface/text-generation#deepspeed-huggingface-text-generation-examples) for more information.

 ## Launching